 Things to see & do

-Join us for a walk this winter and enjoy landscapes at their seasonal best at places we look after.
+Step out this spring and enjoy landscapes at their seasonal best at places we look after.
 Spectacular views of the Seven Sisters make for wonderful family wander.
 If you feel like a longer stroll, join the South Downs Way over the Seven Sisters hills to really stretch your legs.
-For a more secluded walk, venture inland at Birling Gap or Crowlink and enjoy the crisp winter sunshine.
-A perfect spot to get in the mood for Christmas on a festive ramble, then enjoy a hot drink in our cafe and take a look at our fantastic shop.
+For a more secluded walk, venture inland at Birling Gap or Crowlink and enjoy searching for signs of spring.
+A perfect spot to get in the mood for Easter with views of spring lambs and flowers, and then enjoy a hot drink in our cafe and take a look at our fantastic shop.

 From Birling Gap car park, head down the steps to the beach for an excellent spot to take a glimpse into the past.
 The whole family can hunt for fossils in the chalk falls on the beach, this is a great time of year to uncover hidden treasures.
 Grab a tracker pack from the visitor centre and start your detective work.
 The best time of day to look is at low tide, so check out the tide times before you set out.
 We would love to see any fantastic finds so please e-mail us a photo of any special discoveries to email@example.com